nandinipawar123/find-my-lawyer/replit.md

 Deployment configuration is set up using Replit's autoscale deployment:
 - **Build**: `npm run build`
 - **Run**: Backend on port 3000 + Frontend preview on port 5000

-- **Public Dir**: `frontend/dist`
+## Migration Notes (Dec 30, 2025)
+- Migrated from Supabase to local PostgreSQL with Drizzle ORM
+- Authentication now uses bcrypt for password hashing and local JWT generation
+- All database operations use Drizzle ORM instead of Supabase client
+- Database schema is managed via Drizzle Kit (`npm run db:push`)

 ## Next Steps
-1. Apply the Supabase database migration (see above)
-2. Test user registration through the frontend
+1. Test user registration through the frontend
-3. Configure optional services (Cloudinary for file uploads, Twilio for SMS)
+2. Configure optional services (Cloudinary for file uploads, Twilio for SMS)
-4. Customize JWT_SECRET for production
+3. Customize JWT_SECRET for production
-5. Deploy to production via Replit's publish feature
+4. Deploy to production via Replit's publish feature

-## Registration Fixed
+## Testing
-- Supabase credentials are now properly configured
-- Backend can create users and profiles
-- Test OTP for verification: 123456
+- Test OTP for phone verification: 123456
 - Users can register as clients or lawyers